-Fourteenth, to the Class B Certificates, until the Class Principal Amount of such Class has been reduced to zero.
+Twelfth, to the Class B Certificates, until the Class Principal Amount of such Class has been reduced to zero.

-Notwithstanding the foregoing, on any Distribution Date on and after the Distribution Date on which the Class Principal Amount of any Class of Certificates has been reduced to zero (provided any other Class of Certificates remains outstanding), such Class of Certificates will remain outstanding for purposes of receiving distributions of any unpaid Interest Distribution Amount from the Interest Remittance Amount or, if applicable, the Principal Remittance Amount until the termination of the Trust; provided, however, that no such Class of Certificates will have Voting Rights with respect to matters under the Pooling and Servicing Agreement requiring or permitting actions to be taken by any Certificateholders (if applicable).
+Notwithstanding the foregoing, on any Distribution Date on and after the Distribution Date on which the Class Principal Amount of any Class of Certificates has been reduced to zero (provided the aggregate Class Principal Amount of all the other Classes of Certificates is greater than zero), such Class of Certificates will remain outstanding for purposes of receiving distributions of any unpaid Interest Distribution Amount from the Interest Remittance Amount or, if applicable, the Principal Remittance Amount until the termination of the Trust; provided, however, that no such Class of Certificates will have Voting Rights with respect to matters under the Pooling and Servicing Agreement requiring or permitting actions to be taken by any Certificateholders (if applicable).

-Principal payments allocated to reduce the Class Principal Amount of the Class MA, Class MV, Class MZ, Class HA, Class HV or Class HZ Certificates will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates and principal payments allocated to reduce the Class Principal Amount of the Class M-1, Class M-2 or Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates.
-Such reductions to the Class Notional Amounts of the Class B-IO Certificates will result in less interest accruing on the Class A-IO Certificates or Class B-IO Certificates will result in less interest accruing on the Class A-IO Certificates or Class B-IO Certificates and there will be no Guarantor Interest Payment in respect of such reductions in interest.
+Principal payments allocated to reduce the respective Class Principal Amount of the Class MA, Class MV, Class MZ, Class HA, Class HV, Class HZ, Class M45T and Class M60T Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates; principal payments allocated to reduce the aggregate Class Principal Amount of the Class M and Class B Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates; principal payments allocated to reduce the Class Principal Amount of the Class M45F Certificates will result in a corresponding reduction to the Class Principal Amount of the Class M45C Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M45I Certificates; principal payments allocated to reduce the Class Principal Amount of the Class M60F Certificates will result in a corresponding reduction to the Class Notional Amount of the Class Principal Amount of the Class M60C Certificates; and principal payments allocated to reduce the Class Principal Amount of the Class M60C Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M60I Certificates.
+Such reductions to the Class Notional Amount of the Class A-IO Certificates, Class B-IO Certificates, Class M45I Certificates, Class M60S Certificates or Class M60I Certificates will result in less interest accruing on the Class A-IO Certificates, Class B-IO Certificates, Class M45S Certificates, Class M45I Certificates, Class M60S Certificates or Class M60I Certificates, respectively, in future periods and there will be no Guarantor Interest Payment in respect of such reductions in interest.

-In the event that Exchangeable Certificates have been exchanged for the related MACR Certificates in one of the combinations described on Schedule I, the MACR Certificates received in such an exchange will be allocated a proportionate share of the aggregate principal otherwise allocable to the Classes of Exchangeable Certificates so exchanged.
+In the event that Exchangeable Certificates have been exchanged for the related MACR Certificates in one of the combinations described on Schedule I, the MACR Certificates entitled to principal received in such an exchange will be allocated a proportionate share of the aggregate principal otherwise allocable to the Classes of Exchangeable Certificates so exchanged.